Megabytemb/megabytemb.github.io/_posts/2015-02-27-Mac-Terminal-Easter-Egg.markdown

 }
 ```

-If you like what you see, Check out my whole prompt (Here)[https://github.com/megabytemb/dotfiles/blob/master/zsh/prompt.zsh]
+If you like what you see, Check out my whole prompt [Here](https://github.com/megabytemb/dotfiles/blob/master/zsh/prompt.zsh)

-It ends up outputting something like `michael@Night-Master.local:megabytemb.github.io/ (master)$ `